SANE STANDARD is a set of requirements and characteristics that a product needs to fulfill to be certified SANE.

-The lack of transparency and the complexity of the supply chain are often pointed out to be the major obstacles to improve the sustainability of the fashion industry.
+The lack of transparency and the complexity of the supply chain are often pointed out to be the major obstacles to improving the sustainability of the fashion industry.

 Transparency is a key element of our certification process.
 Fashion brands willing to certify their products must know and be able to disclose to the auditors all contractors and sub-contractors involved in the production of an article.